stefenmenzel/AeroPaladin-Group-Project/README.md

 ![VSCode Debug Bar](documentation/images/vscode-debug-bar.png)

-## Testing Routes with Postman

-To use Postman with this repo, you will need to set up requests in Postman to register a user and login a user at a minimum.

-Keep in mind that once you using the login route, Postman will manage your session cookie for you just like a browser, ensuring it is sent with each subsequent request.
-If you delete the `localhost` cookie in Postman, it will effectively log you out.

-1. Start the server - `npm run server`
-2. [Import the sample routes JSON file](./PostmanPrimeSoloRoutes.json) by clicking `Import` in Passport.
-Select the file.
-3. Click `Collections` and `Send` the following three calls in order:
-    1. `POST /api/user/register` registers a new user, see body to change username/password
-    2. `POST /api/user/login` will login a user, see body to change username/password
-    3. `GET /api/user` will get user information, by default it's not very much

-After running the login route above, you can try any other route you've created that requires a logged in user!

 ## Production Build

 Before pushing to Heroku, run `npm run build` in terminal.
 This will create a build folder that contains the code Heroku will be pointed at.
 You can test this build by typing `npm start`.
 Keep in mind that `npm start` will let you preview the production build but will **not** auto update.